riceisacereal/advent-of-code/README.md

 # Advent of Code

-Going through the previous events slowly.\
+Going through previous events slowly, just for fun.\
-Trying to write it in Python until I can't and then I will switch to Java.\
+Currently trying to write 2021 in Python until my Object-Oriented brain can't think of a non-OOP implementation and surrenders to Java.

-Or maybe I will try writing an entire year with one language, hmm.
+Added a notes.md to some days when I thought I had a pretty cool idea.\
+Days with notes have a "_n" appended in the directory name, like "DayX_n".

 ### 2021:
-12 :star:\
+16 :star:\
 Started: 2022-02-01